 Next, try a tequila tasting spot, or just one of several simple ceramics or textile vendors.

-Once on the eastern shore, locally known as “the other side“ of the island, take some time to just soak in the beauty of the topography and the stunning coastal scenic drive.
+Once on the eastern shore, again, locally known as “the other side“ of the island, take some time to just soak in the beauty of the topography and the stunning coastal scenic drive.

 There’s also a good chance you might get sunny breaks between showers, so always be on the lookout for a rainbow or two.